zombief0/voxloudtest/README.md

 - Make `ProvisioningServiceImpl` able to support override fragments for some devices, according to the requirements
 - Tests for the implemented classes

-All the code should be written in __**your own fork**__ of the repository (you can't push branches on this repository).
+All the code should be pushed in __**your public Git repository**__(Bitbucket, Github, etc), since you can't push branches on this repository.
 These are the steps:

-1. You create a public fork of this project on your Bitbucket account clicking [here](https://bitbucket.org/voverc/provisioning-hw/fork)
+1. You create a public fork of this project on your Bitbucket account clicking [here](https://bitbucket.org/voverc/provisioning-hw/fork) or you clone it and push to your account if you use other Git platforms (Github, Gitlab, etc)
-2. You create a dedicated branch and a dedicated Pull Request towards your public fork (not towards https://bitbucket.org/voverc/provisioning-hw please)
+2. You create a dedicated branch named feature/provisioning-hw
-3. You share the Pull Request link with the reviewer
+3. You share the (public) repository link with the reviewer

 Note: The system will be tested by the reviewer on the sample data by running `results.sh`